 A skilled and knowledgeable defense attorney can analyze your case and formulate a strong defense to protect your future.
 They can file motions to suppress evidence, find expert witnesses to testify on your behalf, and exhaust every possible legal option until you receive the best possible result for your case.
 However, it’s important you start building your defense as soon as possible.
 The more time you have dedicated to your defense the better the outcome will be.
 So, if you’ve been arrested for drug possession, it’s within your best interest to contact an experienced criminal defense attorney.

-Oakland County Attorney for Possession of a Controlled Substance in Michigan
+Oakland County Possession of a Controlled Substance Lawyer

 Reputable and experienced legal representation is easy to find with the legal team at Dallo Law, P.C..
 Our managing attorney J. Dallo has been representing people accused of drug crimes for years from simple possession to complex drug trafficking schemes.
 J. Dallo handles all phases of the criminal prosecution from the time the criminal investigation begins, during the time when the prosecutor reviews the warrant, the evidentiary motions to suppress or exclude evidence, through trial.
 You can count on him to keep you informed throughout every step of the case and to ensure you’re always aware of your legal options.